-Actuarial assumptions used in the June 30, 2022 valuation are based on the results of the latest available actuarial experience study for the period July 1, 2015 through June 30, 2021.
+Actuarial assumptions used in the June 30, 2023 valuation are based on the results of the latest available actuarial experience study for the period July 1, 2015 through June 30, 2021.
+An actuarial experience study is done on a quinquennial basis.

-STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
+STRS Ohio's investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows:

-Long-Term Expected Real

-Asset Class Target Allocation Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic Equity 26.00 % 6.60 %
+Domestic Equity 26.00% 6.60%

 International Equity 22.00 6.80

 Alternatives 19.00 7.38

 Fixed Income 22.00 1.75

 Real Estate 10.00 5.75

 Liquidity Reserves 1.00 1.00